bradford-hamilton/Ruby-On-Quails/guides/source/debugging_rails_applications.md

 When you actually need to journey into your running source code, the debugger is your best companion.

-The debugger can also help you if you want to learn about the Rails source code but don't know where to start.
-Just debug any request to your application and use this guide to learn how to move from the code you have written into the underlying Rails code.
+The debugger can also help you if you want to learn about the Quails source code but don't know where to start.
+Just debug any request to your application and use this guide to learn how to move from the code you have written into the underlying Quails code.

 ### Setup

-You can use the `byebug` gem to set breakpoints and step through live code in Rails.
+You can use the `byebug` gem to set breakpoints and step through live code in Quails.
 To install it, just run:

 ```bash
 $ gem install byebug
 ```

-Inside any Rails application you can then invoke the debugger by calling the `byebug` method.
+Inside any Quails application you can then invoke the debugger by calling the `byebug` method.

 Here's an example: